 10. Determine if you’ll need an assistant

 Yes!
 An assistant can be a key element in your portable photo studio, especially for more demanding jobs that may require more than two hands.
-Whether it be for holding the reflector in place, holding props in specific positions, or setting up an extensive backdrop an assistant is a considerable addition.
+From holding the reflector in place to organising your photography model release forms and contracts, an assistant is a useful addition.
 You likely won’t need to hire a full-time employee and maybe the only time you’ll need an assistant is for more demanding jobs like event photography.

 Are you ready to set up your very own portable photo studio?
 If you’re feeling overwhelmed at the long list of steps it apparently takes to put one together, don’t be.
 Start with one item at a time until you end up with the perfect toolkit that best works for you and your business.
 Remember that a little goes a long way and some of the best photographers deliver more with less.
 If you're looking for some more DIY photography tips to grow your business, check out our article on how to build a photography website.

 Looking for a physical or permanent photo studio?
 Or maybe even London photography studios?
 We can help!

 Choose from 1000+ spaces and locations and deal directly with space hosts for a quick, hassle-free booking process.